a-fotherby/Omphalos/README.md

     mass_shift: 4             # per atom; omitted, it is derived as label - atomic weight
     kinetics_from:            # where a copy's rate law comes from, if not its parent's
       Calcite44: 'Calcite'
+    reaction_names:           # for namelist reactions the rule cannot name
+      Sulfate_reduction: 'Sulfate34_reduction'
+    keq_offset: -0.002        # equilibrium fractionation, applied to the copies' keq
 ```

+Each system reaches the **aqueous kinetics namelist and the catabolic pathways** as well as the
+`.dbs`, since a thermodynamic isotopologue with no reactions does nothing.
+Reaction names take the
+same formula rule — `Cr_Fe_redox` becomes `Cr53_Fe_redox` — and ones it cannot derive, like
+`Sulfate_reduction`, are reported for `reaction_names`.

 Affected species are found by **stoichiometry, not name** — `Calcite` and `Dolomite` contain calcium
 without 'Ca' in their names — and transitively, since a reaction may stand on a secondary species